 Denmark’s universities have a good reputation around the world, with the higher education system split into four different categories:

-- University level institutions of arts, design and architecture – Researched based degrees in these subjects
+•University level institutions of arts, design and architecture – research-based degrees in these subjects

-Academies of Professional Higher Education – Offer professional degree degrees
+•Academies of Professional Higher Education – offer professional degrees

 Many degrees in Denmark are taught in English to attract international students, while the University of Copenhagen is the oldest institution in the country, having been established in 1479.

 The admissions deadline to study a degree in Denmark is March 15th for courses starting in August or September.
 Some courses also have additional intakes in January, with the deadline for these degrees normally being 1st September.

 Advice on Immigration & Visa in Denmark, where you can make sure you get the right documents to make a successful application to your ideal university.